joshmarcus/slack/readme.md

 "Slack is the end result of all quests of a carnal or spiritual nature." -- Philo's Historie (The SubGenius Psychlopaedia of Slack)

-Slack is a 2D game library written in scala, intended to be a scala port of Slick2D that provides functional reactive programming tools for game programming.
+Slack is a 2D game library written in scala, intended to provide functional reactive programming tools for game programming and wrap Slick2D.

-The project has included the source from scala.React, which isn't "production quality" but is interesting.
+I began by exploring scala.React, although I've now given up on that project for now -- and am now exploring [Elm](http://elm-lang.org) as a model.

 Important: There are two scripts for downloading the necessary native libraries for Linux and OSX.

 At the moment, there is an initial ReactiveGame which implements Slick's BasicGame and a runnable test that is primarily for initial experiments with scala.React and Slick.

-My next goal is to port over the Scrollable demo to Scala, and then to use components from ReactiveGame, and then port over the Slick libraries it's using.
+Slick's Scrollable demo has been ported to Scala, but not with a functional approach.